1A) What is the level of service you provide?

 even beach toys and beach wear.
-Here you should be able to find most everything you need Inside the gate there are 2 convenience stores in the village center that have a selection of snacks, beverages and the basics.
+Here you should be able to find most everything you need Inside the gate there is a convenience store in the village center that have a selection of snacks, beverages and the basics.
 There is a and Saturday there is a farmers market set up beside the gazebo in